 4. Protect your thyroid.

 This butterfly gland in the front of our neck plays an important role in fertility.
 Women with a sluggish thyroid have a hard time conceiving and for a good reason: the thyroid regulates our metabolism and it intimately affects sex (fertility) hormones.
+If you are finding it difficult to conceive then it could be down to this, try taking natural supplements like Ovalife to help your reproductive health.
 There are many popular products that contain thyroid toxins, most importantly fluoride and triclosan.

 The ability of fluoride to suppress the thyroid is nothing new.
 Scientists know this for many decades now and have been using fluoride formulations in animal experiments to cause and then study hypothyroidism.
 Choose organic fluoride-free toothpaste; the best ones are based on natural sea-salt and will leave your teeth cleaner than ever!
 There is plenty of research showing that triclosan, a synthetic antimicrobial, is particularly harmful for the thyroid and like BPA, it can also mess up the sensitive hormone balance during pregnancy that is necessary for a healthy baby.
 You will do your fertility (and later your baby) a favor if you replace products containing triclosan with alternative options with natural antimicrobials.